 The series ran for two seasons and 16 episodes.

-And if you have enjoyed our period drama recommendations, make sure you check out some of the other genres we’ve covered in detail here at MakeUseOf.
-There’s our list of the best British crime dramas and the best Nordic dramas to get you started.
+And if you have enjoyed our period drama recommendations, make sure you check out some of the other genres we’ve previously covered.
+To get you started, read our list of the best British crime dramas and the best Nordic dramas.
+And if you’re a fan of period dramas, chances are you’ll also enjoy these musicals you can watch on Netflix.